 Santa visits each child’s house on Christmas Eve, leaving their gifts under the tree or by the fireplace.
 He also stuffs stockings that each child hangs over the fireplace with treats, trinkets, and other goodies.
 Many children leave out cookies and milk for Santa to enjoy as he leaves presents.

 On Christmas morning, children will joyfully awaken and make their way to the fireplace and Christmas tree in order to see what Santa brought them.
-Many families open Christmas presents on Christmas Day but some may exchange gifts of Christmas Eve.
+Many families open Christmas presents on Christmas Day but some may exchange gifts on Christmas Eve.

-Many observers will decorate their homes and communities with Christmas Lights.
+During the Christmas holiday season many observers will decorate their homes and communities with Christmas Lights.
 This practice comes from the tradition of decorating Christmas trees with candles in Germany during the 18th century.
 Christmas trees are still decorated with lights along with households and the exteriors of houses, which may feature elaborate designs and patterns.

 The History of Santa Claus

-The rise of Protestantism saw the decline of saints’ days in countries affected by it, since Protestants do not revere saints in the way that Catholics do.
+The rise of Protestantism saw the decline of saints’ days in countries affected by it since Protestants do not revere saints in the way that Catholics do.
 One exception to the pattern was in the Netherlands, where Saint Nicholas continued to be remembered as a protector of children.
 The story of the three dowries had by this time grown into a legend, one detail of which was that the gifts landed in the children’s shoes.
 On the eve of St. Nicholas’ Day, Dutch children would leave their shoes out for the saint to fill with small gifts.
 Early Dutch settlers in North America brought this tradition to their city of New Amsterdam, which today is Manhattan.

 The shoes of the Dutch children became stockings hung by the fireplace in the famous poem by Clement Clarke Moore – the poem which is the origin of much of modern American Santa Claus imagery, including the flying sleigh pulled by reindeer, Santa’s descent down the chimney, and the white beard and merry, twinkling eyes.

 Still, the poem does not give Santa a backstory.
 How was his place of origin transferred from the coast of Asia Minor to the North Pole?
-It was not inevitable.
-L. Frank Baum, author of the beloved Oz books, wrote a backstory, titled The Life and Adventures of Santa Claus, which placed Santa’s origins in such magical fantasy lands as the Forest of Burzee and the Laughing Valley of Hohaho, presided over by magical beings like the Great Ak.
+It was inevitable.
+L. Frank Baum, the author of the beloved Oz books, wrote a backstory, titled The Life and Adventures of Santa Claus, which placed Santa’s origins in such magical fantasy lands as the Forest of Burzee and the Laughing Valley of Hohaho, presided over by magical beings like the Great Ak.
 But before L. Frank Baum, there was Thomas Nast, a cartoonist.
 At that time, no explorer had yet reached the North Pole, and so the North Pole was a place of mystery and imagination.
 It seemed a suitable retreat for a mysterious character associated with snow; for snow at that time was deeply entrenched in the American psyche as part of Christmas, and it made sense to think of Santa and snow as always together.

 But St. Nicholas’ day is December 6th, more than two weeks before Christmas.
 How did he become a Christmas character?
 As the holiday shopping season expanded – until we hear Christmas music starting on Black Friday, that is, the last Friday of November – every December occasion was incorporated into the “Christmas season.”
 It is difficult to remember anymore that the four weeks prior to Christmas were originally the Advent season, and that the Christmas season actually began on Christmas Day and lasted twelve days.
 An old superstition held that it was bad luck to bring any Christmas greenery into the house before Christmas Eve.
 How different is today’s custom!